ignasdamunskis/passive-events-support/README.md

 passiveSupport($events, $debug)
 ```

+## Known Issues

+If this package breaks any component upon interaction, or you get such error like:

+> Unable to preventDefault inside passive event listener invocation.

+Enable debugging as shown in the **Customization** section and find out which event is failing so you could remove it from the event list provided to `passiveSupport()`.

-If you want to add `passive` option manually to a certain event listener, use `passiveSupported()` helper to find out if `passive` option is even supported by your browser:
+In case you want to add `passive` option manually to a certain event listener, use `passiveSupported($debug = false)` helper to find out if `passive` option is even supported by your browser:

 ```js
 import { passiveSupported } from 'passive-events-support/src/utils'